thiscantbeserious/stress-ng-gpu-unraid/README.md

 # stress-ng-gpu-unraid
-This builds stress-ng with the needed shared binaries to run on unraid (experimental)
+This builds stress-ng with the needed shared libs to run on unraid (experimental)